adrienrn/loopback-supertokens/README.md

               // First we call the original implementation of signUpPOST. const response = await apiImplementation.signUpPOST(input);

-              // Post sign up response, we check if it was successful if (response.status === 'OK') {
+              if (response.status === 'OK') {
                 // Create an event to dispatch based on the response: const userSignUpEvent = webhookHelper